aws-samples/aws-cdk-cicd-boot-sample/README.md

     - creating the CodeCommit repository (if you have it selected in config/AppConfig.ts) and the PullRequest automation behind CodeCommit to support scanning with CodeGuru and also run a set of configured commands same as the pipeline does in the Build phase.
     - establishing the CodeStar connection between your AWS RES Account and the configured Github repository.
 - SSMParameterStack  -> Responsible for creating the parameters in the SSM Parameter Store, e.g: Account IDs.
 - VPCStack -> Responsible for enabling the running of the build stages of the pipeline in a VPC, with or without a proxy.
-By default this stack is not going to be created unless configured via `configure.sh`.
+By default this stack is not going to be created unless configured via `configure.py`.
 Check [here](#configure-vpc-and-proxy-setting-for-your-pipeline) for more information on the possible configurations.
 - EncryptionStack -> Responsible for creating the KMS Key used to encrypt all the created CW Log Groups.
 - PipelineStack   -> Responsible for creating the CodeCommit Repository and the CodePipelineStack with all the CodeBuild Steps